-Or think of the Apostle Paul in Acts Chapter 23, verse 12, where it says, "And when it was day, some of the Jews banded together and bound themselves under an oath, saying that they would neither eat nor drink till they had killed Paul."
+Or think about the Apostle Paul in Acts Chapter 23, verse 12, where it says, "And when it was day, some of the Jews banded together and bound themselves under an oath, saying that they would neither eat nor drink till they had killed Paul."
 "Now there were more than forty who had formed this conspiracy."
-"They came to the chief priests and elders and said, 'We have bound ourselves under a great oath that we will eat noting until we have killed Paul" "Now you, therefore, together with the council, suggest the commander that he be brought down to you tomorrow, as though you were going to make further inquiries concerning him; but we are ready to kill him before he comes near."
+"They came to the chief priests and elders and said, 'We have bound ourselves under a great oath that we will eat nothing until we have killed Paul."
+"Now you, therefore, together with the council, suggest to the commander that he be brought down to you tomorrow, as though you were going to make further inquiries concerning him; but we are ready to kill him before he comes near."
 "So when Paul's sister's son heard of their ambush, he went and entered the barracks and told Paul."
+And so now Paul had this vital knowledge and he could take action to avoid their ambush.

-You can plainly see here that Paul's sister was the "little bird in flight" who told the matter.
+Now, you can plainly see here that Paul's sister's son was the "little bird in flight" who told of the matter.
 It was just as though he was a courier pigeon sent by God to Paul.
-God sovereignly and providentially arranged all of these things for Paul's good, the forward progress of the gospel, and for His own glory.
-God has amazing ways of making what sinful people would like believe in perfectly secret, very public.
+God had sovereignly and providentially arranged all of these things for Paul's good, the forward progress of the gospel, and for His own glory.
+We should rejoice in the fact that God has many amazing ways of making what sinful people would like to believe is perfectly secret, become very public.
 Just one more verse in closing which will give us further application.

 Matthew 10: 25 and 26 - "It is enough for a disciple that he be like his teacher, and a servant like his master."
 "If they have called the master of the house Beelzebub, how much more will they call those of his household!"
 "Therefore do not fear them."
 "For there is nothing covered that will not be revealed, and hidden that will not be known."
 That is, we should not fear to do good and to speak the truth of the gospel and the word of God even if people curse us for it.
-We should not fear because there is nothing of what those opposing us shall either say or do in secret or covertly, which will not be known to God, and eventually to men if God so wills it.
+We should not fear because there is nothing of what those opposing us shall either say or do, in secret or covertly, which will not be known to God.
+And He, most certainly, can make it known to men if He wants.
 Let us therefore be very bold for the truth and not curse the king if we are persecuted.